active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 2.0 (April 29, 2010) =
+* Feature: Title Rewriter can now edit the title tags of post tag archives

 = Version 1.9 (April 3, 2010) =
 * Feature: Title Rewriter can now edit the title tags of category archives